tugayalperen/Gradient_following_firmware/README.md

-# **From Shadows to Light: A Swarm Robotics Approach with Onboard Control for Dynamic Source Seeking in Constrained Environments**
+# **	From Shadows to Light: A Swarm Robotics Approach with Onboard Control for Seeking Dynamic Sources in Constrained Environments**

 [Replay animations of the experiments can be found in this playlist](https://www.youtube.com/playlist?list=PLQXaE6NbHSe2d1Y2zXLiO3y00d4w9OrXR)